JamesMascarenhas/Secret-Santa-Epismteic-Planning-Model-PDKBDDL/README.md

 This project models a multi-agent epistemic planning setting using a structured **Secret Santa** scenario.
 The focus is on how agents **gain**, **lose**, **reason about**, and **update** their knowledge and beliefs through actions, communication, and inference.

-Across seven progressively more complex problems, the model demonstrates key concepts from the Week 10 lectures, including:
+Across seven progressively more complex problems, the model demonstrates key concepts from the epistemic lecture, including:

 - Public announcements
 - Private announcements